Prematurity & Autism

 This doesn't mean that the last trimester is unimportant.
 We see renewed interest in the health of near-term infants – those born between 35 and 37 weeks of pregnancy.
 They may be more likely than full-term infants to have certain lung, circulation and feeding problems.
 For this reason, most obstetricians won't deliver babies early for reasons of "convenience."

 As for "catching up," it's helpful to view a preterm baby's development from his or her post-conception age, rather than birth age.
 Ten weeks after birth, for example, you can expect a baby born at pregnancy week 30 to behave like a full-term newborn.
 It helps to remember that 10 out of 40 weeks represents a large percentage a newborn’s life (25 percent).
 By contrast, 10 weeks out of 2 years is a modest 10 percent.
 This helps explain why we generally don’t see developmental differences at 2 years.

 To directly answer your question, my advice would be to treat a preterm baby like any other baby.
 Talk to the baby.
 Hold the baby.
 Love and play with the baby.
 If your baby is born just a month early or less, try not to worry about rare and unlikely problems.

 At the same time, it remains important to monitor the development of any preterm, medically fragile or otherwise at-risk baby.
 This includes appropriate autism screening and follow-up assessments and, if needed, early intervention services.

 Editor’s note: Please also see our Learn the Signs page and our automated Modified Checklist for Autism in Toddlers (M-CHAT) screening tool.
-Autism Speaks continues to fund a wealth of research into the factors that predispose an infant to autism and into early interventions that can improve outcomes.
 You can explore these and related studies using this website Grant Search.